hannibunny/mlbook/ml/_build/html/_sources/gan/GAN.md

 width: 600pt
 name:  dcgangen
 ---
 Generator of the DCGAN.
-Image Source: {cite}`Radford`
+Image Source: {cite}`Radford`.
+The upsizing of the feature maps is realized by *fractional-strided convolution*.
+This is what has be denoted by Deconvolution with a stride $>2$ in notebook [Animations of Convolution and Deconvolution](../neuralnetworks/convolutionDemos)

 ```

 The task of the GAN is to generate fake-data at the output of the Generator.
 This fake data shall be indistinguishable from the real-data $\mathbf{x}$, which is passed to the Discriminator input.
 The input to the Generator is usually a random noise vector $\mathbf{z}$, drawn e.g. from a multivariate Gaussian distribution.
 The Generator must be designed such that it's output $G(\mathbf{z})$ has the same format as the real-data at the input of the discriminator.
 The Discriminator is a binary classification network, which receives real-data $\mathbf{x}$ and fake-data $G(\mathbf{z})$, provided by the Generator.
 The Discriminator is trained such, that it can discriminate fake-data from real-data.
-The Generator is trained such, that it's output $G(\mathbf{z})$ is not distinguishable from real-data, i.e. both networks have adversarial training goals.
+The Generator is trained such, that its output $G(\mathbf{z})$ is not distinguishable from real-data, i.e. both networks have adversarial training goals.

 The adversarial training process is depcited in {ref}`the flow-chart below<gantraining>`.
 In each epoch

-1. first the discriminator is trained with a batch of real- and fake-data.
+1. **First the discriminator is trained** with a batch of real- and fake-data.
 For this
 	* real-data $x$ is labeled by $1$
 	* fake-data $G(z)$ is labeled by $0$